sensepost/assless-chaps/README.md

 Assless CHAPs is an efficient way to recover the NT hash used in a MSCHAPv2 exchange if you have the challenge and response (e.g. from a WiFi EAP WPE attack).

-It requires a hash database, instructions on how to make these are available below.
+It requires a database of NT hashes, instructions on how to make these  from existing lists or using hashcat with wordlists and rules are available below.
+I've included a sample database from [SecLists](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-1000000.txt).
+You'll need to bunzip it.

 # Technique